KrushikBairaboina/TaskManagementApp/README.md

 npm start
 ```

-The backend server will run on [http://localhost:5000](http://localhost:5000) by default.
+The backend server will run on (http://localhost:8080).

 #### Start the Frontend
 ```bash